 JAC Stringer has been working as a community organizer, activist educator, and group facilitator for over fifteen years.
 He has a Masters in Social Work with a specialty in trans and queer community building, radical activism, group work, and counseling.
 He has been invited across the USA for his educational presentations, skill building workshops, professional trainings, keynote lectures, and more.

 His academic background in Psychology, Gender & Sexuality Studies, and Social Work have made him an asset to classrooms for high school, undergraduate, and graduate level students and his workplace trainings are requested by a diverse range of professionals in human service, education, faith communities, and business.
 As a educator, JAC’s deepest passion lies in teaching people, especially youth and young adults, empowering tools to change their environments through activism, education, and social justice.

-JAC’s lecture-style presentations and interactive workshops cover an array of topics surrounding trans and genderqueer identities in social, political, and academic spheres.
+JAC’s lecture-style presentations, professional trainings, and interactive workshops cover an array of topics surrounding trans and LGBTQPIA+ identities in social, political, health, and academic spheres.

 JAC is well known for his accessible and flexible teaching style that he tailors to diverse audiences.
-Each presentation is different because every community is different.
-JAC seeks to make each visit relevant and useful in order to support unique needs.
+Each presentation is different ato meet an audience’s unique needs.

 See below for some of JAC’s most popular presentations as well as information on how you can request a presentation or workshop specific to your event or community needs.

 Trans Competency in Human Services Level I, Level II, and Level III (intermediate or advanced)